Save big with bundled curriculum!

 Of course, not every student enjoys the subjective nature of poetry.
 A poem can be read with many different interpretations.
 Depending on the student, this is either a dream or a nightmare!
 It’s true that teaching poetry analysis can be challenging for students and teachers alike.
 This is why it is a great idea to start within your students’ comfort zones.

-To identify a poetic device, students will need to understand the terminology involved.
-Some terms that can be helpful to know include: alliteration, anaphora, assonance, consonance, double entendre, enjambment, imagery, juxtaposition, metaphor, meter, mood, personification, simile, and tone (to name a few!).
-Understanding these poetic devices can also enhance students’ analysis of poetic devices in songs, as many of these terms apply to both poetry and lyrics.
+To identify figurative language, students will need to understand key vocabulary.
+Some terms that can be helpful to know include: alliteration, anaphora, assonance, consonance, double entendre, enjambment, imagery, juxtaposition, metaphor, meter, mood, personification, simile, and tone – to name just a few!.
+A solid grasp of these concepts not only strengthens their poetry analysis but also deepens their understanding of figurative language in song lyrics, as many of these techniques appear in both poetry and music.

 To solidify essential terminology, you can facilitate a vocabulary word wall.
 You can create templates for each poetic device and include a prompt to have students define the term and find an example.
-You can also use these pre-made poetic device word wall templates, which include a comprehensive answer key to consolidate this activity.
+You can also use these pre-made poetic device word wall templates, which include a comprehensive answer key that doubles as a ready-to-print anchor chart.

 Have each student fill out the vocabulary worksheets independently by creating individual workbooks.
 Alternatively, you can turn this into a collaborative activity by having students define different terms in groups.
 Students can then present their terms to the class before hanging them up on the word wall.

-Once students have completed this activity, they will have a poetic device anchor chart in your classroom.
-Students can refer to this anchor chart during the entire unit on poetry and when analyzing poetic devices in songs.
+Once students have completed this activity, they will have a figurative language anchor chart in your classroom.
+Students can refer to this anchor chart during the entire unit on poetry and when analyzing figurative language in songs.

 How do you teach poetry analysis?

-Now that students have explored the terminology of poetic devices, they can dive deeper into poetry analysis.
-To teach poetry analysis, you will need to show students how to annotate poetry.
-You can continue to use students’ favorite song lyrics to hook them with this lesson, focusing on poetic devices in songs as a practical application.
+Now that students have explored the terminology of figurative language, they can dive deeper into poetry analysis.
+To teach poetry analysis, you can begin by modelling how to annotate poetry to students.
+You can continue to use students’ favorite song lyrics to hook them with this lesson, focusing on figurative language in songs as a practical application.

-You can use these informational handouts to teach poetry analysis.
-These handouts will guide students through a lesson on the relationship between poetry and song lyrics.
-It will also show students how to annotate poetry.
+You can use this analyzing poetry lesson.
+This lesson will guide students through the relationship between poetry and song lyrics.
 You can scaffold annotating poetry by modeling the process using the lyrics to “Therefore I Am” by Billie Eilish.
 This resource includes an annotated example that you can use for reference.

 You can find virtually any type of figurative language in songs.
-So long as there are lyrics, you will find poetic devices in every genre of music.
+So long as there are lyrics, you will find figurative language in every genre of music.

-There are several resources online that explore poetic devices in songs:
+There are several resources online that explore figurative language in songs:

 • LiteraryDevices.Net also shares modern examples of poetic devices in songs, including Katy Perry and Demi Lovato.